Neotys-Labs/helm-neoload-web/README.md

 ## TLS

-To enable TLS and access Neoload Web via https, the parameters :
+To enable TLS and access NeoLoad Web via https, the parameters :

 - `ingress.enabled` must be true
 - `ingress.tls` must contain at least one item with the tls secret data

 > **Caution**: Ingresses support multiple TLS mapped to respective hosts and paths.
-This feature is not supported for Neoload Web, i.e. exactly zero or one TLS configuration is expected.
+This feature is not supported for NeoLoad Web, i.e. exactly zero or one TLS configuration is expected.

 ### Using an existing tls secret